-With respect to this Sub-Fund, the Manager uses the principal adverse impacts ("PAIs") of Carbon footprint (Table 1 PAI 2), GHG intensity of investee companies (Table 1 PAI 3), Exposure to companies active in the fossil fuel sector (Table 1 PAI 4), Share of non-renewable energy consumption and production (Table 1 PAI 5), Violations of UN Global

-Sustainability indicators measure how the sustainable objectives of this financial product are attained.
+With respect to this Sub-Fund, the Manager uses the principal adverse impacts ("PAIs") of Carbon footprint (Table 1 PAI 2), GHG intensity of investee companies (Table 1 PAI 3), Exposure to companies active in the fossil fuel sector (Table 1 PAI 4), Share of non-renewable energy consumption and production (Table 1 PAI 5), Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (Table 1 PAI 10) Investments in companies without carbon emission reduction initiatives (Table 2 PAI 4), and will measure and monitor these selected PAI indicators for all managed assets of the Sub-Fund in order to demonstrate attainment of its sustainable investment objective on a periodic basis using MSCI ESG Manager or other third party ESG data rating providers.
+For the avoidance of doubt, the Manager's selection of PAIs for this Sub-Fund with reference to the sustainability indicators is separate and distinct from the Manager's consideration of PAIs in accordance with Article 4(1)(a) of SFDR and Article 7(1)(a) of SFDR as set out below.